 Jimmy Carter.

-It already has sent a wave of approbation and admiration in many countries around the world, just knowing that this black boy who grew up with uh just a loving mother and uh and and grandparents, and that was about all he had to start with, he's now had a chance to become the nominee of a Democratic Party for president.
+It already has sent a wave of approbation and admiration in many countries around the world, just knowing that this black boy who grew up with just a loving mother and grandparents, and that was about all he had to start with, has now had a chance to become the nominee of the Democratic Party for president.

-We've seen a disillusionment about our country in the last eight years, with a lot of things happening like uh torture of prisoners and that sort of thing.
+And we've seen a disillusionment about our country in the last eight years with a lot of things happening like torturing of prisoners and that sort of thing.

-Then I think that would be the transforming grace for the end of racism and prejudice and hatred between races in this country.
+If Obama is elected, which I think he is going to be, then I think that will be the transforming grace for the end of racism and prejudice and hatred between races in this country.

 He's another fool.

-Jimmy Carter is another one of the fools in the top of the feed chain here at the Democrat Party.
+Jimmy Carter is another one of the fools in the top of the feed chain here at the Democratic Party.

-The black civil rights leadership has said Jimmy, it's not gonna end the race business.
+The black civil rights leadership has said, Jimmy, it's not going to end the race business.

 They're saying he doesn't have any slave blood, Jimmy.